nlesc-sigs/current/granted/machine-learning.md

         Hour type: 00071
         Notes: Hours for X SIG
        -->
-- Sonja Georgievska
+- Sonja Georgievska (interim)
-- Florian Huber

 ## What is SIG’s mission?
 <!--  help text goes here  -->
 * Keep up to date with machine learning techniques necessary for the current and future NLeSc projects
 * Discuss current projects that involve machine learning and provide guidance on chooosing suitable methods and tools
-* Advice other scientist on feasibility regarding applying ML methods on their data
+* Advice other scientists on feasibility regarding applying ML methods on their data
+* Making connections with the eScience community on a technical basis

 ## What is the GitHub repository of the SIG use?
 <!--  Please transfer your SIG existing repo to this GitHub organization  -->